persuaded9041/poke-solus-fr-patcher/README.md

 ```

 This will:
-- Clone the `poke-solus-fr-rse` repository
+- Clone the `poke-solus-fr` repository
 - Download the latest version of `rgbds` (to build the GBC files)
 - Download the latest version of `flips` (to generate patches)